Orwell Astronomical Society (Ipswich)

 Unfortunately, the cleaning of the OG in 1976 did not have lasting benefit and, by early 1977, once more moisture and dust had settled between the two inner surfaces of the lenses and an area of dirt was visible.
 The committee therefore arranged again to transport the OG to Horace Dall so that he could dismantle the doublet and clean and refigure the inner surfaces.
 The committee hoped that the work would extend the visual magnitude range of the instrument to 14.2 and improve image quality.
 Horace quoted and charged the sum of £25 for the work [1977b, 1977c, 1977d, 1978a].

-The night of 19 March was perfectly clear and, after refitting the lens, the telescope was turned to the sky.
+The night of 19 March was perfectly clear and, after refitting the lens, those present turned the telescope to the sky.
 The resolution and clarity of the instrument were much improved [1977e, 1978a]: Saturn's rings and the bands on Jupiter's disk were crystal clear and it was possible to resolve double stars with considerably more definition than previously.
-The results were so good that the members of OASI present found it hard to leave the observatory!
+The results were so good that the observers found it hard to leave the observatory!

 The long effort to construct an electric drive for the telescope continued, under the leadership of David Bearcroft, with Mike Barriskill addressing the problem of coupling the motor to the RA drive wheel and Alan Smith investigating a control unit [1977c, 1977f].
 By spring, it became apparent that the motor obtained the previous year was not powerful enough for the intended purpose and the team considered again whether it would be feasible to restore and renovate the original weight-driven mechanism [1977d].